EdgeVerve/oe-kafka/README.md

 ]
 </pre>

 Note the new app-list parameter `noBaseEntityAttach`.
+This setting affects the **Kafka Publisher** feature only.

-Setting this to `true` prevents this mixin from being applied to *BaseEntity* Model, and thus preventing it being applied to all derived Models by default.
+Setting this to `true` prevents the **KafkaMixin** mixin, hence the **Kafka Publisher** feature from being applied to *BaseEntity* Model, and thus preventing this feature from being applied to all BaseEntity-derived Models by default.

-In this scenario, the models that need the Kafka feature should declare the KafkaMixin explicitly as shown below, in bold:
+In this scenario, the models that need the **Kafka Publisher** feature should declare the **KafkaMixin** explicitly as shown below, in bold:

 **common/models/contact.json**  (Relevant section in **bold**):
 <pre>